-The 78th National Honey Show is just weeks away.
-It is the UK's gold-standard honey show - the equivalent of Wimbledon for tennis players.
-It will be held in Weybridge, Surrey from 29th to 31st October.
+The 79th National Honey Show, the U.K’s ‘gold standard’ honey show, is just weeks away.
+It will be held in Weybridge, Surrey from 28th to 30th October.
 There are almost 250 classes and beekeepers come from all over the world to enter so it is truly an international show.
 Why not book a ticket now to see the best of the best?

 Apart from the world class honey show there will be a full programme of workshops and lectures throughout the event and a wide selection of trade stands with lots of equipment and books to buy.
-You can see the line-up and download the show schedule on the NHS website www.honeyshow.co.uk and you will receive all the details in the programme that comes with tickets purchased in advance.
-Advance tickets plus the 2009 schedule of classes and show entry application are available now.
+Speakers include Kim Flottum, Editor of Bee Culture, from U.S.A. and Dr Mark Goodwin whose research team carries out most of the honey bee research in New Zealand.
+Workshops (which should be booked in advance by 23rd October) cover a wide range of subjects including wax modelling, skep making and tips on passing the BBKA Basic Exam.
+You can see the line-up and download the show schedule on the NHS website www.honeyshow.co.uk Advance tickets are available now.

 How much does it cost?

 You can become a member of the National Honey Show for £10 (or £11 via PayPal) and then entry for the duration of the show is free.
 Admission for non-members is £12 per day.
 Accompanied children of 16 years and under are free and additional family members over 16 years living at the same address can come in for £5 each.
-On Saturday admission after 12 noon is £5 for everyone.
+On Saturday admission for non-members after 12 noon is £5.
 You can join by contacting the membership secretary, Mrs Sandra Rickwood, 19 Kenwood Drive, Walton-on-Thames, Surrey, KT12 5AU.
 Alternatively, email email@example.com or telephone 020 33 55 8716 and leave a message.
 You can also pay on the door but it is better to get an advance ticket and avoid the queue.
+A programme and show schedule is available on request.

 How do I get my entries to the show?

-Exhibitors delivering personally to the show must bring their entries on Wednesday 28th October between 2.30pm and 6pm.
+Exhibitors delivering personally to the show must bring their entries on Wednesday 27th October between 2.30pm and 6pm.
 You hand them over to a steward who will stage them for you.
-You could use a courier or post.
-In this case your entry must arrive at St Georges College after 21st October and before noon on 28th October.
-Why not persuade one member of your association to bring all the entries from your association to the show.
+You could use a courier or post to The National Honey Show, c/o “Facilities”, St George’s College, Addlestone, Weybridge, KT15 2QS.
+Postal entries must arrive at St Georges College after 20th October and before noon on 27th October.
+Why not persuade one member of your association to bring all the entries from your association to the show?
 You could split the fuel costs.
-Don't forget someone will also need to collect them on Saturday 31st October after the show closes.
+Don’t forget someone will also need to collect them at 4.30pm on Saturday 31st October, immediately after the show closes.
 Thornes have, once again, kindly agreed to take exhibits to the show on your behalf.
-You can drop your entries at any Thornes branch south of the Scottish border i.e. Wragby, Windsor or Stockbridge.
-Jeremy Burbidge of Northern Bee Books has kindly offered the same facility to anyone who can deliver to him (by Monday 26th October - please call him before you visit) at Scout Bottom Farm, Mytholmroyd, Hebden Bridge, Yorkshire HX7 5JS (tel.
-01422 882751 - firstname.lastname@example.org).
+You can drop your entries at Wragby by Monday 25th October or at Windsor or Stockbridge by Friday 22nd October.
+Jeremy Burbidge of Northern Bee Books has kindly offered the same facility to anyone who can deliver to him.
+(By Monday 25th October and please call him before you visit.)
+Scout Bottom Farm, Mytholmroyd, Hebden Bridge, Yorkshire HX7 5JS (01422 882751 – firstname.lastname@example.org)

 Where is the show?

-The show is at St Georges College, Woburn Hill, Weybridge, Surrey, KT15 2QS
+The show is at St Georges College, Woburn Hill, Addlestone, Weybridge, Surrey, KT15 2QS